Parrots share characteristics with certain dinosaurs that ruled the earth millions of years ago.

-Theropods evolved during the late Triassic period, around 200-250 million years ago.
-There were many different species of theropods, but they all shared certain characteristics:
+Theropods evolved 200-250 million years ago during the late Triassic period.
+There were many species of theropods, but they all shared certain characteristics:

 - Carnivorous.
-All theropods were originally meat-eaters, though some groups evolved to eat plants over time.
+All theropods were meat-eaters, although some groups evolved to eat plants.

 - Bipedal.
-All theropods walked on two legs, just like modern birds.
-Most theropods had shortened, clawed forelimbs that may have been used to hold fish or climb trees.
+All theropods walked on two legs, just like modern birds, and most theropods had shortened, clawed forelimbs that may have been used to hold fish or climb trees.

 - Feathered.
-Some theropods were fully feathered (only retaining scales on their feet).
-Others had a mixture of feathers and scales in varying proportions.
+Some theropods were fully feathered, only retaining scales on their feet, while others had a mixture of feathers and scales in varying proportions.

 The best-known theropod is the Tyrannosaurus rex.
-This ferocious dinosaur did share a common ancestor with birds.
-Tyrannosaurus rex was still walking the earth 65 million years ago, long after birds had already begun to evolve.
+This ferocious dinosaur shared a common ancestor with birds and was still walking the Earth 65 million years ago, long after birds had evolved.

 All birds originally evolved from theropods, as did other carnivorous dinosaurs.
 Over the millennia, birds diversified into several distinct families, all with different evolutionary adaptations.

-The remaining dinosaurs, of course, perished in a mass extinction.
+The remaining dinosaurs, of course, perished during a mass extinction.

 What Are the Similarities between Birds and Dinosaurs?

-- Some theropod species were carnivores, while others ate insects, seeds, or fruit – just like modern birds
+- Some theropod species were carnivores, while others ate insects, seeds, or fruit – like modern birds.

 Theropods were much larger than modern birds, and they couldn’t fly.
-In this way, the ostrich is the most similar bird to ancient theropods.
+This way, the ostrich is the most similar bird to ancient theropods.